EdoardoCostantini/mi-hd/notes/methods.md

 	I can use any CART growing R package.
 Supports any type of outcome variable without any effort There is no guideline on what initialization method to use as most of the papers that proposed this method deal w/ creating synthetic datasets, where all variables are actually observed.

+	*Implementation status:*
+	* Variables supported: continuous, dichtomous, and categorical covaraites
+	* Limitations: none
+	* Software/Packages: 'mice' basic mice imputation function with a 'cart' option does everything you need; you have also implemented a version of it that uses bayesian bootstrap.

 * **BART** and Bayesian CART imputation (if we want polytomous categorical) following Xu et al 2016.
 	BART implementation w/ the bayesTree R package is functional for both coninuous and binary